kaiser1644/dnvod-adblock/README.md

 ## How to install

 * Go to [Releases](https://github.com/kaiser1644/dnvod-adblock/releases) and download the latest zip file.
 * Extract the zip file directly.
-Make sure that you have a folder that has all the code files without any testing folders.
+Make sure that you have a folder that has all the code files without any nested folders.
-* Go to chrome://extensions.
+* Open Chrome browser and go to chrome://extensions.
 * Drag and drop the extracted folder.
 * Done